Back pain and lifting

 - Back pain was also linked to prolonged sitting.

-This year, Back Care Awareness Week runs from the 8th to 12th October 2018.
-Find out more about that here.
+This year, Back Care Awareness Week runs from the 5th to 9th October 2020.
+Find out more about this event are here.

 Here is what I mentioned about back pain and support at a networking meeting this time last year: https://soundcloud.com/user-532011203/back-pain-2nd-oct-2017